rwndy/course-web-fullstack/modules/deployment-2/README.md

 ## Domain Registration

-Register and manage our domains on Uniregistry
+Register and manage our domains via [Uniregistry](https://uniregistry.com)

 ## DNS Management

-Connect our domain and hosted website via Cloudflare
+Connect our domain and the website that hosted/deployed on Netlify, via [Cloudflare](https://cloudflare.com)